 He began selling off other estates to finance his rebuilding of Staunton Harold.

-He was promoted to Rear-Admiral of the White.
+The navy promoted Washington to Rear-Admiral of the White.

 He was promoted to Vice-Admiral of the Blue.